V4Fire/Core/src/core/queue/worker/merge/README.md

 # core/queue/worker/merge

-This module provides a class for organizing a worker queue data structure with support of task merging by the specified hash function.
-It's means that the same tasks won't be duplicated.
+This module provides a class to organize a worker queue data structure with support of task merging by the specified hash function.
+It's means that the same tasks isn't duplicated.

 ```js
 import MergeQueue from 'core/queue/worker/merge';